JakeHukari/DuckyPi/README.md

 #### The HackyPi will NOT auto-convert TTF to BDF.

+If you upload images or fonts that are not compatible- the device will still execute the payload but the images and font will not display.
+(so its not really a big deal)
 # WARNING
 This payload is for educational purposes only.
 Unauthorized access to computer systems is illegal & can result in serious legal consequences.
 Use this tool responsibly & only with proper authorization.